Azure-Samples/cognitive-services-speech-sdk/samples/csharp/dotnetcore/mvc/README.md

 To debug the app and then run it, press <kbd>F5</kbd> or use **Debug** \> **Start Debugging**.
 To run the app without debugging, press <kbd>Ctrl+F5</kbd> or use **Debug** \> **Start Without Debugging**.

-The app displays a menu that you can navigate using your keyboard.
-Choose the scenarios that you're interested in.
+The app displays a menu that you can navigate.
+Choose the scenario that you're interested in.

 ### Using the .NET Core CLI